isse-augsburg/minibrass/docs/_docs/helloworld.md

 This command will output (by default) to `nurseHelloWorld_o.mzn`, the file which is included by the above constraint model.
 You can change this by setting the `-o` option of `mbr2mzn`

 ### Inspecting the results
+The selected search strategy `solve search miniBrass();` leads to branch-and-bound search where each found solution triggers a new constraint that asks the subsequent solution to be better.
+We investigate a possible stream of solutions:

 ```
 Intermediate solution:roster = [2, 1, 1];